StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/code-examples.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

-# Manual instrumentation mappings for StackState
+# Manual instrumentation mappings for Rancher Observability

 ## Overview

-Below is a code snippet showing the basics required to send custom instrumentation to StackState.
+Below is a code snippet showing the basics required to send custom instrumentation to Rancher Observability.

 We will create two components.